j-o-e-y/unhashed/faq/equihash-coins_10-26-18.md

 >Equihash is a memory-oriented Proof-of-Work, which means how much mining you can do is mostly determined by how much RAM you have.
 We think it is unlikely that anyone will be able to build cost-effective custom hardware (ASICs) for mining in the foreseeable future.

-In spite of all the effort, Equihash ultimately has failed in its purpose.
-ASICs hit the market in May 2018 and are now dominating most Equihash coins too.
-Some coins have decided to tweak the algorithm to fend off ASICs, even though they may be unavoidable in the end.
+In spite of all the effort and intelligence that went into creating Equihash, it has ultimately failed in its original form.
+ASICs hit the market in May 2018 and are now dominating some Equihash coins.
+Other coins have decided to tweak the algorithm to fend off ASICs, though they may be unavoidable in the end.

 ## Coins Using Equihash
 (ordered by market cap)